-If this is your first time receiving a passport or if your previous passport was lost/stolen or issued when you were a child, you will need to visit a passport acceptance facility to have you documents verified by an agent and sealed.
+If this is your first time receiving a passport or if your previous passport was lost/stolen or issued when you were a child, you will need to visit a passport acceptance facility to have your documents verified by an agent and sealed.
 There is an easy search tool for you to find the facility closest to you, and they will mail the documents off to you.
 When self-applying you have two options for processing speed: standard or expedited.
 Standard will allow you to receive your passport in 4-8 weeks and expedited will allow you to receive your US Passport in 3 weeks.

-This is where the type of passport you are apply for and the time frame you are working in becomes very important.
-If you chose passport card, this is not a process that can be expedited.
+This is where the type of passport you are applying for and the time frame you are working in becomes very important.
+If you chose a passport card, this is not a process that can be expedited.
 The Department of State is offering Passport Acceptance Fairs throughout the country to assist citizens in processing their applications.
 These fairs kicked off on September 6th and continue through the end of the year.
-These events allow all passport types to come in, mostly without an appointment required, to complete their US Passport applications.
+These events allow all passport types to come in, mainly without an appointment required, to complete their US Passport applications.

-Third Party Passport expediting services, like American Passport and Visa International, Inc. help to fill this need.
-Third-Party services submit your passport application to the State Department’s Passport Agencies for expedited processing and can receive your passport as early as same day for a fee.
-APVI can not only expedite your passport in under three weeks, we also provide you with step-by-step instructions and personalized service and review by an experienced Passport Specialist.
+Third-Party Passport expediting services, like American Passport and Visa International, Inc. help to fill this need.
+Third-Party services submit your passport application to the State Department’s Passport Agencies for expedited processing and can receive your passport as early as the same day for a fee.
+APVI can not only expedite your passport in under three weeks, but we also provide you with step-by-step instructions and personalized service and review by an experienced Passport Specialist.
 If you do have an error in your application, we work with you to provide any additional documentation and corrections to receive your passport and on your trip as soon as possible.